fdsCG/java-common-pitfalls/markdowns/welcome.md

 These are the reasons why these tests return `true`.

-Some primitive wrapper classes cache some values, example:
+Some primitive wrapper classes cache a range of values.
+For example:
 @[What does it print?]({"stubs": ["src/main/java/com/yourself/IntegerEquality.java"], "command": "com.yourself.PitfallsRunner#integerEquality"})

+Why?
+Because integer values between -128 and 127 are cached, but 128 is not.